hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 `PurchaseOrder` contains the following fields

 - `uid` - Unique identifier for Purchase Order
-- `workflow_status` - Workflow status.
+- `workflow_state` - Workflow state the purchase order is currently in.
 Values are defined by the smart contract workflows
 - `buyer_org_id` - Grid Pike organization ID associated with the buying organization defined by the XML in the purchase order's `order_xml_v3_4` field.
 - `seller_org_id` - Grid Pike organization ID associated with the selling